tc39/proposal-array-from-async/README.md

 Array.fromAsync has two optional parameters: `mapfn` and `thisArg`.

-`mapfn` is a mapping callback, which is called on each value yielded from the input – the result of which is awaited then added to the array.
-Unlike Array.from, `mapfn` may be an async function.)
-By default, this is essentially an identity function.
+`mapfn` is a mapping callback, which is called on each value yielded from the input (and awaited if it came from a synchronous input), along with its index integer (starting from 0).
+Each result of the mapping callback is, in turn, awaited then added to the array.
+By default, the callback is essentially an identity function.

 `thisArg` is a `this`-binding receiver value for the mapping callback.
 By default, this is undefined.
 These optional parameters match the behavior of